-A | The U.S. Department of Housing and Urban Development and HMHA are concerned about program abuse.
+A || The U.S. Department of Housing and Urban Development and HMHA are concerned about program abuse.
 Incidences of program abuse and fraud, include willful and intentional misrepresentations or intent to deceive with regard to a federal program, are criminal acts that will lead to the cancellation of program participation and legal actions resulting in fines and/or imprisonment.
 Another example of program abuse is when an owner requires a tenant to make "extra" payments not listed or approved in the contract.
 An example of an "Extra" payment would include requiring the tenant to pay \$50 to supplement the contract amount.
-Additionally, a program participant cannot ask the landlord to approve the contract rent amount and then offer to pay the landlord extra rent not included in the lease and contract.
+Additionally, a program participant cannot ask the landlord to approve the contract.